#DALEYPOP X December 2025

 Rosalía, Björk, Yves Tumor - Berghain

 Berghain though, is as wild and genre defiant as the trio themselves.
-Taken from Rosalía's fourth studio album, Lux and upon its release topped the charts in Rosalía's home country of Spain and I keep hearing it all over Instagram and TikTok.
-The song features contributions from the London Symphony Orchestra.
+Taken from Rosalía's fourth studio album Lux and upon its release topped the charts in Rosalía's home country of Spain and I keep hearing it all over Instagram and TikTok.
+The song features contributions from the London Symphony Orchestra and it's just bizarre and fabulous.

 Sophie Ellis-Bextor - (Christmas) Time

-With (Christmas) Time, Sophie Ellis-Bextor takes the wistful love ballad Time from her latest album, Perimenopop and reinvents it as a shimmering yuletide offering: gentle bells, warm strings and a cozy, nostalgic production wrap around her voice, giving the song a festive glow that feels at once intimate and celebratory.
+Our Sophie Ellis-Bextor takes the wistful love ballad Time from her latest album, Perimenopop and reinvents it as a shimmering yuletide offering.
+(Christmas) Time contains gentle bells, warm strings and a cosy, nostalgic production wrapped around her voice, giving the song a festive glow that feels at once intimate and celebratory.

 Katy Perry - bandaids

-The track leans into a bittersweet, mid-tempo groove that lets her voice carry the weight of someone patching themselves up while still trying to look bright and bulletproof.
+bandaids leans into a bittersweet, mid tempo groove that lets her voice carry the weight of someone patching themselves up while still trying to look on the bright side and being bulletproof.
+Pop perfection.

 Christina Aguilera - My Favorite Things (Live from the Eiffel Tower)

-Watching Christina Aguilera - My Favorite Things (Live from the Eiffel Tower) feels a bit like being dropped into a glamorous holiday postcard come to life.
+Watching Christina Aguilera perform My Favourite Things (Live from the Eiffel Tower) feels a bit like being dropped into a glamorous holiday postcard come to life.

-Filmed with the Eiffel Tower sparkling behind her, Xtina leans into the classic with her trademark vocal fireworks, turning a cosy Rodgers and Hammerstein tune into a full-on vocal event.
-The arrangement swells, the lights shimmer, and it all feels intentionally indulgent, in the best way of obvs.
+Filmed with the Eiffel Tower sparkling behind her, Xtina leans into the classic with her trademark vocal fireworks, turning a Rodgers and Hammerstein tune into a full on vocal event.
+The arrangement swells, the lights shimmer, and it all feels intentionally indulgent (in the best way of obvs).

 Hilary Duff - Mature

-The track was co-written with her husband Matthew Koma - feels like a daring step back into pop-rock territory, but with a more grown-up, introspective voice than much of her early 2000s work.
+Mature was co-written with her husband Matthew Koma and it feels like a daring step back into pop rock territory, but with a more grown up and introspective voice than much of her early 2000s work.

 HUMMUS - Sleepless in N.Y.

-Sleepless in N.Y. is one of those tracks that immediately drops you into a mood-late nights, hazy lights and that restless city pulse that never quite lets you switch off.
+I need to breathe for a minute so Sleepless in N.Y. is one of those tracks that immediately drops you into a chill and late night mood, sometimes the hazy lights and that restless city pulse that never quite lets you switch off.
 You can feel that modern, polished production and mellow electronic beats.
-It has this almost cinematic quality, like something you'd hear while staring out of a taxi window at 3 a.m. in Manhattan.
+It has this almost cinematic quality, like something you'd hear while staring out of a taxi window at 3 a.m. in Manhattan....argh we NEED to plan a trip to New York asap bestie if you're reading this.

 Robyn - Dopamine